evanx/mpush-redis/service.md

 3) "started"
 4) "renewed"
 ```
 The `renewed` field above, is the heartbeat timestamp.
 Suffice it to say that if a service fails to renew its hashes, i.e. its heartbeat fails, then it must exit.

+#### Namespace isolation

-Incidently, services should perform a startup assert that its key does not exist.
-The service should routinely ensure the existence of its key, e.g. before its `brpoplpush` operation, and otherwise exit.
-As a further sanity check, the renewal heartbeat validates that the `renewed` timestamp is unchanged from its previous setting.
+Naturally Redis data is dangerously "global" and mutable.
+We must mitigate this risk by distrusting the data.
+For example, the renewal processor validates that the `renewed` timestamp is unchanged from its previous setting.

+Also, upon startup, a service must assert that its key does not exist.

+Such checks should detect some misconfigurations and/or terrible bugs that expose the above-mentioned fragility, especially in deployment scenarios where many services use the same Redis instance.

+<b>Ideally dedicated Redis instances should be used for different service namespaces.</b>

 #### List of service ids